rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - setting user selected values
 - setting ssh global values

+Not in prerelase but in development:

+- validate and add new configurations
+- delete configurations

 To summarize most of the executing part is in code and it works.

 ## What is not yet implemented